IVSoftware/dgv-sorting-and-async/README.md

-Your code and description provide a general idea, and after carefully looking at it my view is that it can be framed as a [Separation of Concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns#:~:text=In%20computer%20science%2C%20separation%20of,code%20of%20a%20computer%20program.) issue.
-In particular, we can identify the _single point_ where the data processing that is on the background thread needs to be marshaled back onto the UI thread.
+Your code and description provide a general idea, and after carefully reviewing it, I believe this can be framed as a [Separation of Concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns#:~:text=In%20computer%20science%2C%20separation%20of,code%20of%20a%20computer%20program.) issue since the overall objective involves retrieving and merging "two lists" from a remote machine as a background task, while separately managing a `DataGridView` bound to a "sortable binding list" that tracks any changes on the UI thread.
+The goal, of course, is to keep data retrieval separate from UI logic and ensure that the UI remains responsive.

+The main points of this answer are:
+ - Bind the data source one time only.
+ - Stage the new recordset using Task.Run() and await its completion.
+ - Clear and repopulate the binding list with the new data.

-I'd like to try and break it down, but I'm going to have to contrive an example to show what I mean. _I realize this is not "exactly" what you're doing._ We're talking "conceptually" here.
+I'd like to try and break this all down, but I'm going to have to contrive an example to show what I mean. _I realize this is not "exactly" what you're doing._ We're talking "conceptually" here.

 ___

+**Minimal Example**

 >I have a DataGridView that is bound to a custom SortableBindingList that implements sorting [...]

 This is a good start, but first let's bind it and be done with it.
+There's no need to reassign it each time new data arrives.

 ~~~
 public partial class MainForm : Form